Unsettling/FeatureFlagger/README.md

 By default the library will read the settings for the feature flags from the .config of the application.
 This can be extended, however, by implementing the Read() method from IConfigurationReader.
 You could then read from your database, a web api or any kind of filesystem.
 [TODO: sample]

 ## Design Notes
-Some feature flaggers will default to disabled if the configuration for a toggle isn't found.
+Some other feature flaggers will default to disabled if the configuration for a flag isn't found.
 This library considers that to be exceptional so it will throw if it can't configure a feature flag.

-The `<features />` XML in the .config has a stylesheet that ignores the content of the element.
+The `<features />` tag in the .config has a stylesheet that ignores the content of the element.
 This allows for the creation of any type of flag with any kind of properties.
 Lots of flexibility but you are saved from hanging yourself by the loading of the configuration throwing if it can't set up the feature flag in code.

 Instantiation of the feature flags is the correct way to get to .IsEnabled().
 Don't add them to your IoC container, even though they inherit from an interface, as they aren't supposed to be part of your application's internal API.